RonaldPK/MapKit-iOS/README.md

 # PhoneGap/Cordova iOS MapKit Plugin #

+This plugin enables you to use iOS' native MapKit framework.
+It is based on the original MapKit plugin (https://github.com/phonegap/phonegap-plugins/tree/master/iOS/MapKit).

 ## Requirements ##

 The plugin works with PhoneGap (Cordova) versions 2.8, 2.9 and 3.0.